zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

-Your organisation is spending vast resources to optimise various parts of the technical infrastructure to help your developers to work better.
+Your organisation is spending vast resources to optimise various parts of the technical infrastructure to help your developers work better.
 We all spend a fair amount of time communicating and the quality of the deliverable result of our work is largely affected by the accuracy and completeness of such communication.